RTEMS/rtems-docs/eng/req/items.rst

 default-value
     The attribute value shall be an :ref:`SpecTypeIntegerOrString`.
-It shall shall describe the default value of the application configuration option.
+It shall describe the default value of the application configuration option.

 .. _SpecTypeInterfaceCompoundItemType: